dboddie-canonical-work/disgorged-docs/the-pwm-interface.md

 ---

-<h2 id='heading--dev-details'>Developer details </h2>
+<h2 id='the-pwm-interface-heading--dev-details'>Developer details </h2>

 **Auto-connect**: no
 **Attributes**:
 * `channel` (slot): PWM device channel number to export and expose to consuming snaps
 * `chip-number` (slot): chip base number to export

 To use a PWM device, the snap developer must add `plugs:[pwm]` to a snap’s[ snapcraft.yaml](the-snapcraft-yaml-schema.md).
-The snap user can then access a specific pwm device with an[ interface connection](interface-management.md#heading--manual-connections).
+The snap user can then access a specific pwm device with an[ interface connection](interface-management.md#the-pwm-interface-heading--manual-connections).

 Unless the snap is expected to actually use a set of PWM channels that is not predefined, it is recommended to define distinct plugs for each used pwm channel, like: